-Spending Policy and How the Investment Objectives Relate to Spending Policy
+Spending Policy and How the Investment Objectives Relate to Spending Policy agreements provided to the Foundation.

-Spending policies for endowment assets are governed by the Pinellas Community Foundation Trust Agreement, policies adopted by the Board of Governors, and/or gift agreements provided to the Foundation.
 Through December 31, 2020, most funds of the Foundation were governed by restriction to appropriate the prior year's net income (i.e. interest and dividends, excluding realized and unrealized gains, net of 50% of fees incurred).
 The goal of this kind of spending policy was to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as provide for additional real growth through new gifts and investment return.